-Feast is a collaborative meal that bring a diverse group around a common table to explore food traditions and whole food culinary skills.
-Three Feast meals and three Farm to Fork meals occurred in 2021.
-Additionally, a monthly Recipe Bag program provided shoppers with a bag of groceries, highlighting a produce item, and a recipe to make a meal.
+Feast is a collaborative meal that brings a diverse group around a common table to explore food traditions and whole food culinary skills.
+85% of our community members say they have made new friendships at Kinship.
+Nine Feast meals and three Farm to Fork meals occurred in 2022.
+Additionally, the Organization monthly provided shoppers with a bag of groceries, highlighting a produce item, and a recipe to make a meal.